 II.
 Use of eBook Content Accessed Using the Software

 A. Multiple Providers; Multiple Licenses.
 The SimplyE Application is designed to be a platform for digital content provided by your local library from multiple sources.
 To upload Content using the Software, you must register an account with NYPL as a participating library (a “Provider”), and agree to these Terms.

 B. Authorized Use.
+NYPL respects the intellectual property of others and asks that you do too.
+The laws of copyright protect Content that is made available through the Software.
+Copyrights in Content are held by their respective owners.
+Content embodies the intellectual property of a third party and is protected by law.
 You agree to provide Content consistent with the copyright and other intellectual property laws which apply to such Content.
-You agree that Content you provide through the Software will not contain third party copyrighted material, or material that is subject to other third party proprietary rights, unless you have permission from the rightful owner of the material or you are otherwise legally entitled to post the material and to grant NYPL all of the license rights granted herein.
+You agree, represent and warrant that Content you provide through the Software will not contain third party copyrighted material, or material that is subject to other third party proprietary rights, unless you have permission from the rightful owner of the material or you are otherwise legally entitled to post the material and to grant NYPL all of the license rights granted herein.
 You shall be solely responsible for your own Content and the consequences of submitting your Content to, and distributing your content through, the Software.
-You affirm, represent, and warrant that you own or have the necessary licenses, rights, consents, and permissions to publish Content you submit; and you license to NYPL all patent, trademark, trade secret, copyright or other proprietary rights in and to such Content for provision through the Software pursuant to these Terms.
+You affirm, represent, and warrant that you own or have the necessary licenses, rights, consents, and permissions to publish Content you submit; and you license to NYPL all patent, trademark, trade secret, copyright and other proprietary rights in and to such Content for provision through the Software pursuant to these Terms.